Stvad/Asana-counter/README.md

 **First approach:** Select some tasks.
 If they have numbers in square brackets in them - the numbers will be summed up and displayed on the right panel.

-**Alternative approach:** select the tasks, press "Ctrl+k" - the alert with the sum will be displayed.
+**Alternative approach:** select the tasks, press "Ctrl+k" - the alert with the sum will be displayed (it also will be printed to console.log).